camerahacks/canon-api/README.md

 # canon-api
 Canon Camera Control API (CCAPI)

-More information @ [{DPHacks}](https://dphacks.com/how-to-canon-camera-control-api-ccapi/) website - a wibsite for everything camera hack related
+More information @ [{DPHacks}](https://dphacks.com/how-to-canon-camera-control-api-ccapi/) website - a website for everything camera hack related

 On February 2019, Canon released the official CCAPI which allows tinkerers, hackers, and developers to create software that interacts with Canon cameras using a web API.

 Cameras supporting the API:
 - Canon EOS RP
 - Canon PowerShot SX70 HS

+The API can be used to change camera settings, control the camera, and retrieve pictures.